AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-setting-up-your.md

 ### Importing new leads {#importing-new-leads}

-When you import new leads, you can automatically add them to an existing list or create a new list to include these leads.
+When you import new leads, you can automatically add them to an existing list or create a list to include these leads.

 To import leads from a comma-separated list: